hamzahmd/3D-Effect-Product-Card/README.md

 # 3D-Effect-Shopping-Card
-This repository contains the source code of HTML, CSS and Vanilla JavaScript to produce a shopping card having 3d Effect Animation
+This repository contains the source code of HTML, CSS and Vanilla JavaScript to produce a shopping card of Composite Hockey having 3d Effect Animation

 This project was created with the help of the tutorial by Dev Ed Youtube Channel